You can challenge yourself as an undergraduate physics student by working on a cutting-edge research project with our world-class researchers.

 Discover our research projects

-• We investigate new materials and quantum devices, with a focus on systems that may have applications in a future quantum computer made from spins, superconductors or topological systems.
-Experimental projects may involve activities ranging from device design and fabrication in a clean room environment, electromagnetic simulation, cryogenic measurement in dilution refrigerators, as well as developing control software for qubit measurement.
+• We investigate new materials, devices and qubits with a focus on systems that may have applications in a future quantum computer made from spins, superconductors or topological systems.
+Experimental projects may involve activities ranging from device design and fabrication in a clean room environment, electromagnetic simulation, cryogenic measurement in dilution refrigerators, as well as developing control and readout software for qubit measurement.
+Please contact me to discuss a project topic that aligns with your interests and skills.

 • Quantum computing